1jour1vin

 cheeses

-This cuvée is extracted after a long maceration to allow all the fruity aromas of the Rolle grape to express themselves.
-Its fine and delicate nose with notes of citrus, jasmine, and exotic fruits leads to a fresh and silky palate.
-A beautiful white wine marked by finesse, ending with a salty finish, the signature of its seaside terroir.
-As an aperitif or with fish tartare, Hélène will surprise you!
+This wine is pressed after a long maceration to allow all the fruity aromas of the Rolle grape to fully express themselves.
+Its refined and delicate nose, with notes of citrus, jasmine, and exotic fruits, leads to a palate with a fresh and silky attack.
+A beautiful white wine full of finesse that concludes with a briny finish, a hallmark of its seaside terroir.
+Whether served as an aperitif or paired with fish tartares, Hélène is sure to surprise you!

 Buy your Bormettes wines at the best price in a private sale!